devSchacht/essential-image-optimization/app/partials/book.md

   <img src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/responsive-art-direction.jpg"/>
 </noscript>
 </picture>
 <figcaption>Art direction: Eric Portis put together an excellent [sample](https://ericportis.com/etc/cloudinary/) of how responsive images can be used for art-direction.
-This example adapt's the main hero image's visual characteristics at different breakpoints to make best use of the available space.</figcaption>
+This example adapts the main hero image's visual characteristics at different breakpoints to make best use of the available space.</figcaption>
 </figure>

 ## <a id="color-management" href="#color-management">Color management</a>